ejhumphrey/minst-dataset/README.md

 rwc_notes.csv
 goodsounds_notes.csv
 ```

+If the dataset is not available on your machine, `make build` should skip it.

 We recommend when loading these into pandas that you use set index_col=[0, 1], since the first two columns are part of the multi_index, where column 0 is the original file hash, and column 1 is the note index: